-Did you know you can give your brick wall a whitewash treatment with paint you already have around the house?
-We were able to give our fireplace a fresh look in under a day and with no money spent!
+Did you know you can give your whitewash your brick fireplace with paint you already have around the house?
+We were able to give our fireplace wall a fresh look in under a day and with no money spent!

 We don’t mind unpainted, exposed brick, but in all of our houses it’s been an unattractive orangey-brown brick – not that pretty rustic red brick you find in New York apartments.
 So in previous homes we’ve straight-up painted those walls because we LOVE the look and texture of painted brick.
 But after seeing a few whitewashed brick walls over on Pinterest and reading a few tutorials online, we decided to give whitewashing a spin this time.
 We figured if we didn’t like it we could always just paint over it!

 Luckily, we really like it!
 The room is far from done, and it might not be a forever thing, but for a day of work and a total cost of $0 we’re really pleased with the outcome.

 This supply list is short & sweet and probably includes a lot of things you have leftover from other painting projects: